How Being Data-Driven Can Drive Bottom-Line Results for Manufacturers

 A study conducted by Warwick Analytics found that more than 40% of businesses had a plan to develop a data analytics strategy but were only in the initial, experimental stage of their analytics implementation.
 Half of the study’s participants admitted that they had an incomplete understanding of both the fundamentals of analytics and the potential for analytics to improve their businesses.

 Going into an analytics strategy with such an incomplete understanding is a recipe for disaster.
-At best, the company will realize little benefit from its analytics processes, and at worst, inaccurate analysis could end up costing more than it delivers.
+At best, the company will realize little benefit from its analytics processes, and at worst, the inaccurate analysis could end up costing more than it delivers.

 Advantages Data Can Deliver